Frank DeRuyter, PhD - Co-PI

 Iman Khagani-Far, PhD - Postdoctoral Reseach Assistant

-Iman Khaghani-Far is a postdoctoral research associate at Northeastern University.
-He is a member of onsortium on Technology for Proactive Care where his focus is on development and evaluation of modular research tools for ambient and biological data collection and health coaching technologies.
+Iman is a postdoctoral research associate at Northeastern University.
+Dr. Khaghani Far is a member of Consortium on Technology for Proactive Care where his focus is on development and evaluation of modular research tools for ambient and biological data collection and health coaching technologies.
 Prior to joining Northeastern University, he worked on persuasive technologies to motivate and assist independent-living older adults at home to maintain their physical activity.
 He collaborated in the development of several health coaching platform and is enthusiastic about IOT and use of novel interfaces for home coaching.